Douglas R. Kertscher

 - Rated 10.0/10.0, AVVO

-- Panelist, “Litigation Looking Glass: Employment Law Cases Studies…Seeing the Plaintiff’s and Defendant’s Perspective,” Society for Human Resources Management, Atlanta Symposium, 2018
+- Keynote Panelist, “Litigation Looking Glass: Employment Law Cases Studies…Seeing the Plaintiff’s and Defendant’s Perspective,” Society for Human Resources Management, Atlanta Symposium, 2019

-- Co-presenter, From the Plaintiff’s Perspective: Mistakes HR Practitioners Should Avoid!, Speaker, Society for Human Resources Management, Atlanta Legal Summitt, 2018
+- Co-presenter, From the Plaintiff’s Perspective: Mistakes HR Practitioners Should Avoid!, Society for Human Resources Management, Atlanta Legal Summit, 2018

 - Panelist, “Have You Seen Her Twitter?
 Balancing Thorough Investigations and Privacy Rights”, American Bar Association Employment Section Mid-winter Meeting, 2015